IMusical

-iMusical or iMusical: The Improvised Musical!, is one of the premiere shows under regular production by Washington Improv Theater (WIT).
-Created by Travis Ploeger (I Eat Pandas, Chicago City Limits) in October 2006, this audience and critical favorite regularly performs at Flashpoint in Washington, DC.
-In the fall of 2008, they began performing in the Source Theater, along with the other WIT productions.
+iMusical or iMusical: The Improvised Musical!, is an improvised musical production by the Washington Improv Theater (WIT).
+During each show, the cast creates scenes and songs on-the-spot based on an audience suggestion.

+Travis Ploeger (I Eat Pandas, Chicago City Limits) created the show in October 2006 performing at Flashpoint in Washington, DC.
+In the fall of 2008, the group moved to the Source Theater alongside other WIT productions.
 In 2009, they did a series of shows at Cape May Stage, in Cape May, NJ.

-iMusical is an improvised musical, in which the cast of singing improvisers create all of the scenes and songs on-the-spot based on audience suggestion.
-They have performed to standing ovations at the Baltimore Improv Festival, the Philadelphia Improv Festival and the Del Close Marathon (Upright Citizens Brigade Theater), and in 2007 did a performance at the Kennedy Center.
+They have performed at the Baltimore Improv Festival, the Philadelphia Improv Festival and the Del Close Marathon (Upright Citizens Brigade Theater), and in 2007 did a performance at the Kennedy Center.

 The Washington Post called the show "amusing," and "spot on," and gives it a coveted "star" recommendation when listed.
-They are also a favorite of the DC Theater Scene site.
+The website DC Theatre Scene published a feature profile on the production in June 2007.